Wifiis now available @ your library!

-• Adults who live in South Plainfield must get a South Plainfield Public Library card, and must sign a Computer Use Agreement form, in order to use a library computer.
+• Adults who live in South Plainfield must get a South Plainfield Public Library card in order to use a library computer.
 By signing the Computer Use Agreement form, you agree to abide by the library's rules.

-• Guest passes for internet use may be provided, at the discretion of the library staff, for nonresidents who come to the library very infrequently.
+• Guest passes for Internet use may be provided, at the discretion of the library staff, for nonresidents who come to the library very infrequently.
 Nonresidents who come to the library often must get a library card in order to use a library computer.
-To get a guest pass, you must present a valid photo I.D. to a library staffperson.
-The fee for a Guest Pass will be $2.00 per hour or any part of the hour.
+To get a guest pass, you must present a valid photo I.D. to a library staff person.

 2. Anyone under 18 must have written parental approval to use a library computer.
 A parent or legal guardian must sign the Computer Use Agreement form in the presence of a library staff member.
 The parent will be given a copy of the South Plainfield Public Library Computer Policy.
 By signing the form, you take responsibility for your child knowing and abiding by the library's rules.

-• Users who do not bring their own library card to the library will not be able to access the Internet or use computer programs on the library's computers.
-When library staff asks to see a minor's library card, they must show it or they will not be allowed to use the computers.
+• Minors, under the age of eighteen (18) who do not bring their own library card to the library will not be able to access the Internet or use computer programs on the library's computers.

 • Parents who give permission for their children to use the library's computers should be aware that the library staff cannot supervise children's use of the Internet.
 While the Internet offers many useful, informative, and entertaining resources, it also contains material that may be inaccurate, inflammatory, offensive, inappropriate for children, and even, in some cases, illegal.
 The library does not monitor and has no control over the vast number of sites available on the Internet, and cannot be responsible for its content.
 We strongly urge parents to supervise their children's use of the Internet, whether at home or at the library.

-• The library does NOT use filtering software; children whose parents have signed the Computer Use Agreement form will have unrestricted access to all non-filtered Internet sites.
+• The library does NOT use filtering software in the adult area; children whose parents have signed the Computer Use Agreement form may have unrestricted access to all non-filtered Internet sites.

 3. Patrons owing $25.00 or more in library fines will have their computer privileges blocked.

-7. Computer access is granted in 30-minute increments for a maximum of two hours per day.
-Renewal of time is at the discretion of the Librarian.
-Between 2:30 - 6:00 p.m on any day that school is in session, computer time will be limited to 60 minutes, with NO renewals.
-Warning messages will appear on the screen 10 minutes, 5 minutes, and 1 minute before the end of your online session.
+5. Computer access is granted in 60-minute increments.
+Renewal of time is dependent on availability.
+Warning messages will appear on the screen 10 minutes, 5 minutes, and 1 minute prior to library closing, and 10 minutes, 5 minutes, and 1 minute before the end of your online session.

-8. Any work saved to the desktop will be automatically deleted at the end of your session.
-All work must be saved to a disk, flash drive, or a CD (NOTE: some computers do not have floppy drives).
+6. Any work saved to the desktop will be automatically deleted at the end of your session.
+All work must be saved to flash drive.
 The staff cannot recover deleted work.

-15. Users are expected to respect the privacy of other computer users.
-This includes not representing oneself as another user, not stealing or modifying passwords, not trying to gain access to someone else's data or search history, and not "hovering" behind other users while waiting for a computer.
+11. Users are expected to respect the privacy of other computer users.
+This includes not representing oneself as another user, not stealing or modifying passwords, not trying to gain access to someone else's data or search history, and not ''hovering'' behind other users while waiting for a computer.

-16. The library cannot guarantee the privacy or security of information transmitted via library computers.
-We urge all Internet users to be very cautious in using library computers to transmit important personal information such as social security numbers, credit card numbers, bank account numbers, etc. The library assumes no responsibility for any financial or other losses which may result from the use of library computers.
+12. The library cannot guarantee the privacy or security of information transmitted via library computers.
+We urge all Internet users to be very cautious in using library computers to transmit important personal information such as social security numbers, credit card numbers, bank account numbers, etc. The library assumes no responsibility for any financial or other losses, which may result from the use of library computers.

 • Any physical tampering or damage to computer hardware or software;